Twin Cities Housing Market Predictions

 • Increased new construction

-Whether you are in the market to buy or sell this is a good year to make your move.
-Economic indicators for Minnesota, including the lowest unemployment rates nationally and predicted job and economic growth will sustain the continued recovery of the housing market.
-The elements of low mortgage interest rates, good prices, fewer foreclosures, and availability of credit make this a good time to sell as well as inspire buyers that have been on the fence to come out of the wings and make that purchase of a home!
+Whether you are in the market to buy or sell, this is an excellent year to make your move.
+Minnesota's economic indicators, including the lowest unemployment rates nationally and predicted job and economic growth will sustain the housing market's continued recovery.
+The elements of low mortgage interest rates, reasonable prices, fewer foreclosures, and availability of credit make this an excellent time to sell as well as inspire buyers that have been on the fence to come out of the wings and make that purchase of a home!